Creating a (Good) Knowledge Base Article

 • Don't use italics (per C&M's Quick Style Guide for Writers).
 Use quotes if referring to a book or article that isn't linked.

-• Numbers: Spell out below 10; use numerals for 10 and greater except when they begin a sentence.
+• Numbers: Spell out numbers one through nine; use numerals for 10 and greater except when they begin a sentence.

 • Don't use periods after am and pm (and don't capitalize per C&M).